Learning Discrete Abstractions for Visual Rearrangement Tasks Using Vision-Guided Graph Coloring: Methodology

 \subsection{Learned Graph Selection}

-\textbf{Selection across $(k_{\text{pick}},k_{\text{place}})$:} We repeat the four‑stage procedure above (as outlined in ~\autoref{alg:sweep}) across a small grid of $(k_{\text{pick}},k_{\text{place}})$.
-For each grid cell we keep the best feasible partition (lowest intra-cluster visual distance $\mathcal{V}$) and then select the final abstraction by (i) feasibility, (ii) fewest total clusters $k_{\text{pick}}{+}k_{\text{place}}$, and (iii) minimum $\mathcal{V}$ to break ties.
-The resulting sweep is summarized in Fig.~\ref{fig:sweep}; the selected graph is the one we use for planning and evaluation.
+\textbf{Selection across $(k_{\text{pick}},k_{\text{place}})$:} We repeat the three‑stage procedure above across a small grid of $(k_{\text{pick}},k_{\text{place}})$.
+For each grid cell we keep the best feasible partition (lowest intra-cluster visual distance $\Vis$) and then select the final abstraction by (i) fewest total clusters $k_{\text{pick}}{+}k_{\text{place}}$, and (ii) minimum \Vis to break ties.
+The resulting sweep is summarized in \autoref{fig:sweep}; the selected graph is the one we use for planning and evaluation.